How We Scaled to Over $10,000 Daily Ad Spend Per Campaign

 These are the type of things we’ve done in the business to be a little bit more persistent – think outside of the box!

 b) Lines of credit are a little bit different than credit cards.
-They’re basically just access to cash, and of course you would pay fees and interest rates, but the interest rate hasn’t been astronomical – about 5% or 8% a year.
-If your campaign is making a 20% per day of profit, it would serve you well to pay a 5% annual interest if the campaign can make 20% daily profit.
+They’re basically just access to cash, of course, you must pay fees and interest rates, but the interest rate hasn’t been astronomical – about 5% or 8% a year.
+If your affiliate marketing campaign is making a 20% per day of profit, it would serve you well to pay a 5% annual interest if the campaign can make 20% daily profit.

 You want to get your networks to pay you as fast as possible.
-For example, if you’re scaling that large, you should try to ask your networks to pay you week weekly pay at minimum.
+For example, if you’re scaling that large, you should ask your networks to pay you weekly as a minimum.
 But, honestly, we’ve started to ask our networks to start paying us twice a week if we’re scaling this hard.

-A lot of networks are floating you money regardless with weekly pays, and a lot of times they’re just floating you the money before they’ve collected it from the advertiser.
-So, asking the networks to start paying you twice a week at this type of volume is not that much more risk for them, because they’re usually just floating the money anyway to you on weekly pay.
+A lot of networks are floating you money regardless with weekly pays, and often, they’re just floating you the money before they’ve collected it from the advertiser.
+So, asking the networks to start paying you twice a week at this type of volume is not that much more risk for them, because they’re usually floating the money to you on weekly pay.

 #3: Ask Facebook to raise the daily spending limit